chrislattman/blogging-project/docs/terminal-commands/index.md

 1. Run `sudo umount /dev/sdXX`, using the name from step 2
 1. Run `sudo dd if=/path/to/disk.iso of=/dev/sdX bs=4M status=progress && sync`
     - `/path/to/disk.iso` is the location of the .iso file you want to install on the flash drive
-    - `sdX` is the name from step 2 but without the number
+    - `sdX` is the name from step 2 but without the number (i.e. the whole disk, not just a partition)
     - This can take a really long time to complete
     - It's okay if it says `No space left on device` at the end

 To unmount the device:

-1. Run `sudo eject /dev/sdX`
+1. Run `sudo eject /dev/sdX` (the whole disk, not just partition `sdXX`)
 1. Run `sudo rm -rf /mnt/usb` if you ran `sudo mount` earlier
 1. Unplug the device from your computer